mariopineda/TLL/README.md

 # The Logic Lab Assignment
+In this assignment you will be learning about logic gates by creating virtual circuits simulating logic gates.

+## The Logic Lab
-Mirror location for The Logic Lab serving as a backup.
-Mirror site located at:https://mariopineda.github.io/TLL-Assignment/ All credits go to Kris Temmerman's original located at: http://www.neuroproductions.be/logic-lab/
+This is a mirror location for The Logic Lab serving: https://mariopineda.github.io/TLL-Assignment/ All credits go to Kris Temmerman's original located at: http://www.neuroproductions.be/logic-lab/

-In this Assignment you will be learning about logic gates by creating virtual circuits.

 ## Research
 Read up on logic gates: https://en.wikipedia.org/wiki/Logic_gate